 In this blog, we’re going to share why data quality matters, why it’s so difficult, and how Intrinio is tackling it for our customers.

 You may have heard that data is the new oil (or the new gold, or a similar analogy).
 Regardless of the comparison, there’s no denying that data is extremely valuable in today’s business climate.
-Our customers leverage Intrinio’s fundamentals data, market data, and SEC data for quantitative investing, robo-advisor platforms, and much more.
+Our customers leverage Intrinio’s fundamental data and market data for quantitative investing, robo-advisor platforms, and much more.

 Low-quality data is, essentially, bad information.
 Whether you’re using financial data for internal investments or an external, public-facing app (our most common use cases), poor data quality is a major issue.
 It affects the accuracy of your decisions – or those of your users – which can translate to a very real monetary loss.

 For example, incorrect fundamentals data can make a company seem like a much sounder investment than it is – or cause you to miss out on a strong opportunity.
 There are large-scale consequences to poor data quality, which is why we place such a priority on improving our quality over time.

 Data is often compared to oil and gold because it’s not necessarily valuable in its raw form – it needs to be processed to be usable.
 All financial data providers have roughly the same raw data to start with, but their processing methods can cause a big divergence in quality.

 Many firms still use manual mapping.
 Processing is outsourced, often overseas, to hundreds or thousands of people who map SEC data to templates by hand.
 Think about how often you make typos; this approach is extremely vulnerable to human error.
 Firms that use manual mapping may have data quality infrastructure in place to check this data and flag issues, but:

 1) Cheap providers probably won’t have any data quality infrastructure

 2) Big providers will, but it’s going to be wildly expensive for your business